mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 classes: wide
 ---

-Today marks a full year of working for myself after quitting my job as a software engineer at Google.
+On February 1st, 2018, I [quit my job](/why-i-quit-google) as a software engineer at Google to start a company by myself.
+Today marks the completion of my first year as a solo developer, so I thought it would be a good time to reflect on how the decision has affected my money, lifestyle, and happiness.

 # How I made and spent money

 I'll start with money.
-It's the thing most people are interested in because it's both the strongest motivator and the largest obstacle to starting a business.
+It's the thing most people are interested in because it's one the strongest motivators to starting a business and the largest obstacle to doing so.

+Here is a high-level overview of all my business revenues and expenses for 2018:

 {% assign fig_caption = 'Profit and Loss chart via [Bench](http://refer.bench.co/pPrqq).' | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="bench-2018.jpg" alt="Profit and loss for 2018" max_width="793px" class="img-border" img_link="true" fig_caption=fig_caption %}

 One way of looking at this chart is that I lost $21k in a single year.
-A more charitable interpretation is that I grew profits by almost $1k each month.
+Alternate interpretation: I grew profits by almost $1k each month!
 If this trend continues, I should be fabulously wealthy quite soon.

 {% assign fig_caption = 'Profit and loss through 2019, projected' %}

 {% include image.html file="2019-projected.jpg" alt="Projected earnings for 2019" max_width="793px" class="img-border" img_link="true" fig_caption=fig_caption %}

-Okay, I should have said a more "fanciful" interpretation.
+Okay, that's a bit of a "fanciful" interpretation.
 The reason that my profits increased (i.e., remained negative, but decreased in magnitude) was that I reduced spending.
 In April, I had four different part-time developers working for me simultaneously, which was way too much.

 The change in my spending also resulted from a significant change in my personal life, which I'll cover a bit later in the post.